Looking for some insider tips on the best things to do in Luang Prabang? You’ve hit the jackpot!

 16. Take a Day Trip to Amazing Kuang Si Falls After the Monsoon

-If you plan to visit Luang Prabang in dry season (November/December to April/May), don’t miss a day trip to Kuang Si Falls — one of few not-miss things to do in the greater Luang Prabang area.
+If you plan to visit Luang Prabang in dry season (November/December to April/May), don’t miss a day trip to Kuang Si Falls — long considered one of the essential things to do in Luang Prabang area for nature lovers.

 Arrange a trip through your guesthouse, flag one of the KuangSi-bound songthaews along the Mekong, or book online to reserve a spot with a reputable tour operator.